b3z/reventlou/Readme.md

 Mac: `brew install --cask b3z/small/reventlou`

-All other plarforms either build from source or open an issue and we will add a binary for your platform.
+All other platforms either build from source or open an issue and we will add a binary for your platform.

 **Example how it works**